 Lago di Garda, Italy’s biggest lake has always shimmered brightly, luring classic Roman poets, Italian aristos and Hollywood elite for time immemorial.
 Perched on its lakeside is an original 1930s white villa, now cleverly reimagined for the nomads of the modernist style.

-With the feel of a hip in-the-know club for lido-lovers, Aqva Boutique Hotel’s modular alabaster-white building is fronted by a turquoise pool surrounded by sleek decking.
-Like a pointing finger, a private pier juts out onto the lake.
-It’s part Miami luxe, part Slim Aarons lifestyle.
+With the feel of a hip in-the-know club for lido-lovers, Aqva Boutique Hotel’s modular alabaster-white building is fronted by a turquoise pool surrounded by sleek decking and a private pier jutting out onto the lake.

 Simplistic, geometric and contemporary, Aqva with its iconic pilotis is in sharp contrast to the ornate palazzos and the Medieval spa town of Sirmione with its walled harbour and hallmarks of the Habsburg Empire.